hanzoai/ROCm/docs/compatibility/ml-compatibility/pytorch-compatibility.rst

   network training or inference.
 For AMD platforms, ``amdclang++`` has been validated as the supported compiler for building these extensions.

-Known issues and notes for PyTorch 2.7 with ROCm 7.0
+Known issues and notes for PyTorch 2.7/2.8 with ROCm 7.0 and ROCm 7.1
 ================================================================================

 - The ``matmul.allow_fp16_reduced_precision_reduction`` and